gosub-com/Zurfur/README.md

 Notice that `List` and `Map` are not boxed.
 They live directly inline in the object that owns them, but they do contain a reference to a `Buffer` which is directly on the heap.
-Because they use dynamic allocation, `List`, `Map`, and `Buffer` require an explicit clone.
+Because they are mutable and use dynamic allocation, `List`, `Map`, and `Buffer` require an explicit clone.

 Also notice that `Array` and `str` are `boxed ro`.
 They are reference types and don't require an explicit clone.